underpostnet/engine/cli.md

 options.

 Arguments:
-  path                     The absolute or relative directory path of the
+  path                               The absolute or relative directory path of
-                           repository.
+                                     the repository.
   commit-type                        The type of commit to perform.
-Options: feat, fix,
-                           docs, style, refactor, perf, ci, cd, infra, build, test, chore, revert, backup. module-tag               Optional: Sets a specific module tag for the commit. message                  Optional: Provides an additional custom message for the commit.

 Options:
+                                     feat, fix, docs, style, refactor, perf,
+                                     ci, cd, infra, build, test, chore, revert, backup. module-tag                         Optional: Sets a specific module tag for the commit. message                            Optional: Provides an additional custom
+                                     message for the commit.

+Options:
-  --log <latest-n>         Shows commit history from the specified number of
+  --log <latest-n>                   Shows commit history from the specified
-                           latest n path commits.
+                                     number of latest n path commits.
   --last-msg <latest-n>              Displays the last n commit message.
   --empty                            Allows committing with empty files.
   --copy                             Copies the generated commit message to the
                                      clipboard.
-  --info                   Displays information about available commit types.
+  --info                             Displays information about available
+                                     commit types.
   --diff                             Shows the current git diff changes.
   --edit                             Edit last commit.
-  --msg <msg>              Sets a custom commit message.
-  --deploy-id <deploy-id>  Sets the deployment configuration ID for the commit
+  --deploy-id <deploy-id>            Sets the deployment configuration ID for
-                           context.
+                                     the commit context.
   --cached                           Commit staged changes only or context.
-  --hashes <hashes>        Comma-separated list of specific file hashes of
+  --hashes <hashes>                  Comma-separated list of specific file
-                           commits.
+                                     hashes of commits.
   --extension <extension>            specific file extensions of commits.
+  --changelog [latest-n]             Print plain the changelog of the specified
+                                     number of latest n commits, if no number is provided it will get the changelog to latest ci integration --changelog-build                  Builds a CHANGELOG.md file based on the commit history --changelog-min-version <version>  Sets the minimum version limit for --changelog-build (default: 2.85.0) --changelog-no-hash                Excludes commit hashes from the generated changelog entries (used with
+                                     --changelog-build).
   -h, --help                         display help for command

 ```